 Stronger model reasoning

-For my use cases, newer models (especially Opus 4.5) were noticeably better at keeping constraints in context across longer tasks.
+For my use cases, newer models have been noticeably better at keeping constraints in context across longer tasks.

 Better repo context